 You cannot purchase a hammer handle like the one we will discuss in this series, and no one can make it for you.
 A hand-forged gennou head fitted with a handle made in accordance with the guidelines presented in this series will become a unique lifetime tool and the sure sign of a superior craftsman.
-More importantly, it will help you work more efficiently and give you greater confidence in your skills.
+More importantly, it will help you work more efficiently and precisely, make your joints hurt less, and give you greater confidence in your skills.

 If you think this all sounds too good to be true, I challenge you to put it to the test.
-In fact, there will be a series of performance tests listed in the last post in this series that will allow you to generate hard proof of the truth of these claims for yourself.
+In fact, there is a series of performance tests listed in Part 22 of this series (see link at the end of this post) that will allow you to generate hard proof of the truth of these claims for yourself.
 You will be impressed with the results.